jeremieCassous/APPQUIZZ/README.md

 # APPQUIZZ
-It's an quizz app in java language, the code are in java case, on android studio support.
+It's an quizz app in java language, the code are in java case => com => example => SuperMegaGigaQuiz, on android studio support.